FSD3324 Festival Barometer 2014-2016

 cultural events, cultural participation, entertainment, festivals, music

 The festival barometer aims to collect information on Finnish festival visitors and the changes that occur in their taste in music and festivals over the years.
 This study includes the surveys for the 2014 and 2016 festival barometers.
-In 2014, the music festivals examined included Blockfest (Tampere), Flow Festival (Helsinki), Ilosaarirock (Joensuu), Jurassic rock (Mikkeli), Kuopio RockCock (Kuopio), Provinssi (Seinäjoki), Qstock (Oulu), Ruisrock (Turku), Tuska Open Air Metal Festival (Helsinki) and Weekend Festival (Helsinki).
-In 2016, the Pori Jazz (Pori) festival was also included in the study, but Blockfest (Tampere) was excluded.
+The music festivals examined include Blockfest (Tampere), Flow Festival (Helsinki), Ilosaarirock (Joensuu), Jurassic Rock (Mikkeli), Kuopio RockCock (Kuopio), Pori Jazz, Provinssi (Seinäjoki), Qstock (Oulu), Ruisrock (Turku), Tuska Open Air Metal Festival (Helsinki) and Weekend Festival (Helsinki).

 The Lapland Institute for Tourism Research participated in conducting both barometers.
 Additionally, in 2014, the TATU2 project by the Seinäjoki University of Applied Sciences and the JOHDE II project by the Turku School of Economics and the University of the Arts Helsinki were involved in conducting the barometer.
 In 2016, the barometer was conducted together with the Seinäjoki Unit of the Sibelius Academy (a unit of the University of the Arts Helsinki).